Valthre/AI-Player/README.md

 ## Build

-Requer **Java 21** e IntelliJ IDEA (ou qualquer IDE compatível com Gradle).
+Requires **Java 21** and IntelliJ IDEA (or any Gradle-compatible IDE).

-1. Clone o repo e abra no IntelliJ.
+1. Clone the repo and open it in IntelliJ.
-2. Configure o SDK para **Liberica 21** (ou qualquer JDK 21).
+2. Set the SDK to **Liberica 21** (or any JDK 21).
-3. Espere o Gradle sincronizar, depois rode `./gradlew build` no terminal.
+3. Wait for Gradle to sync, then run `./gradlew build` in the terminal.
-4. Coloque o `.jar` gerado na pasta `mods` do Minecraft.

-Se der erro no Gradle, clique no botão de refresh do Gradle na sidebar.
+4. Place the generated `.jar` file in the Minecraft `mods` folder.

+If a Gradle error occurs, click the Gradle refresh button in the sidebar.

 ---

-## Uso
+## Usage

-1. Configure seu provedor de LLM via `/configMan` ou editando `settings.json5`.
+1. Configure your LLM provider via `/configMan` or by editing `settings.json5`.
-2. (Opcional) Configure o endpoint de embedding privado como mostrado acima.
-3. Ligue o jogo, abra `/configMan`, selecione o modelo de linguagem, salve e saia.
+2. (Optional) Configure the private embedding endpoint as shown above.
+3. Launch the game, open `/configMan`, select the language model, save, and exit.
-4. Spawne o bot: `/bot spawn <nome> <training|play>`
+4. Spawn the bot: `/bot spawn <name> <training|play>`

-> **OBS:** este fork é um projeto pessoal/hobby, feito para rodar no PojavLauncher.
-Não tem relação oficial com o criador original — se curtir o mod, considere apoiar o trabalho dele.
+> **Note:** This fork is a personal/hobby project designed to run on PojavLauncher.
+It has no official affiliation with the original creator—if you enjoy the mod, please consider supporting their work.